Stockholm Sweden Travel Guide

 A small First aid kit for minor ailments is a good idea.

 Prior to your trip to Stockholm, confirm your visa and entry requirements.
-These depend on your nationality and the purpose and length of your visit.
-Sweden is a schengen area member State, simplifying travel for many visitors.
+These rely on your nationality and the purpose and length of your visit.
+Sweden is a member of the Schengen Area, simplifying travel for many visitors.

 Here's a breakdown of common visa situations: